-Cost reimbursement underpayments have resulted in a balance due to NAFI as of June 30, 2017 in the amount of \$245,664.
-This amount has been reported as due to affiliate in the accompanying statement of financial position and the current portion of \$8,686 is expected to be paid within one year.
+Cost reimbursement overpayments have resulted in a balance due from NAFI as of June 30, 2019 in the amount of \$92,725.
+This amount has been reported as due from affiliate in the accompanying statement of financial position and is expected to be paid within one year.

 NAFI and affiliated corporations (NFIN, NFIVT, NAFICT and NFIM) may periodically make short term loans, not to exceed one year, to its affiliated corporations, secured by documentation evidencing such indebtedness.
-For the year ended June 30, 2017, there were no short term loan transactions with NFIN.
+For the year ended June 30, 2019, there were no short term loan transactions with NFIN.